KVIE: Funding

 In fiscal year 2021, KVIE raised $16.75 million in revenue, nearly half of the total coming from membership contributions.
 Funds from the Corporation for Public Broadcasting account for 11 percent of revenue.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KVIE's transmitter is located in Walnut Grove, California.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KVIE shut down its analog signal, over VHF channel 6, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KVIE ended regular programming on its analog signal, over VHF channel 6, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 53, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to VHF channel 9, using virtual channel 6.

+As part of the SAFER Act, KVIE kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.